Skip to main content

 FaithfulnessEvaluator

 Checks if the output is grounded in the provided context.
-This is essential for RAG systems where you need to ensure the LLM isn't making things up.
+Use it in RAG systems to make sure the LLM is not making things up.

 JudgeLM judge = prompt -> judgeModel.generate(prompt);